 Coming up with outfit ideas doesn’t have to take forever.
 First, dig through your closet and pull every item that matches or compliments your brand colors.
 Next, find accessories you love that express your image.
 Create 1-3 outfits that scream YOU!
 Don’t wear a blazer unless you always wear one, don’t go shopping for something that is just trendy on Instagram right now, and don’t force an outfit that is uncomfortable.
 You want to be comfortable, confident, and authentic – and the way you feel in your outfit will reflect in your photos, no matter the pose.

-The Best Poses for Personal Branding Photography
+Best Poses for Social Media Branding Photography

 It can be tricky to get that perfectly posed shot that looks unposed.
 Again, how you feel in your own skin will reflect in the photos so wear something that makes you feel comfortable.
 Take 30 minutes to relax before your photoshoot so that you don’t seem tense in the photos.